jbredall/autolight/README.md

 ## Description

 autolight is a small C program that reads lux values from the ambient light sensor, and adjusts the screen and keyboard brightness accordingly.
-It is designed to be incredibly simple, lightweight, and customizable.
+It is designed to be simple, lightweight, and customizable.

 ### Features
 - Dim screen when ambient light is low, and vice versa